johnwbyrd/winsparkle/README.txt

-The WinSparkle build environment depends on numerous third party libraries, including but not limited to wxWindows, openssl, openssl-windows, expat, and a bunch of other stuff written by vslavik.
+The WinSparkle build environment depends on numerous third party libraries, including but not limited to wxWindows, openssl, openssl-windows, and expat.
 It also depends on bakefile, which is a utility also written by vslavik.
-Unfortunately, he stopped developing these projects in about 2016, and thus they don't support VS2017 correctly.

 Bakefile itself doesn't have a sufficiently modern build of itself to run correctly on Windows.
 So, I ran Bakefile from sources on Linux, and